piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 A useful Node.js endpoint must be able to do much more:

-1. create a `mediasoup-client` Device;
+1. create a `mediasoup-client` Device
-2. negotiate a sending `WebRtcTransport`;
+2. negotiate a sending `WebRtcTransport`
-3. produce a real `MediaStreamTrack`;
+3. produce a real `MediaStreamTrack`
-4. transmit encoded media over ICE, DTLS and SRTP;
+4. transmit encoded media over ICE, DTLS and SRTP
-5. route that media through mediasoup;
+5. route that media through mediasoup
-6. negotiate a receiving transport;
+6. negotiate a receiving transport
-7. create a Consumer;
+7. create a Consumer
-8. receive and decode the media through another WebRTC endpoint;
+8. receive and decode the media through another WebRTC endpoint
-9. expose the resulting frames to application code.
+9. and expose the resulting frames to application code

-`mediasoup-client-wrtc` includes a complete example exercising that path with two independent Node.js clients and a real local mediasoup Worker:
+`mediasoup-client-wrtc` includes a complete example exercising that path with two independent Node.js clients and a real local mediasoup Worker.
+They run in the same process for convenience, but they use independent Devices, PeerConnections and WebRTC transports.
+Nothing in the handler requires the endpoints or mediasoup server to share a process:

 ```mermaid
 flowchart LR